-For the reader who is broadly familiar with the basics of both lattice homology and Seiberg-Witten-Floer homotopy, we now outline the proof of Theorem~\ref{thm:1.1}.
+For the reader who is broadly familiar with the basics of both lattice homology and Seiberg-Witten Floer homotopy, we now outline the proof of Theorem~\ref{thm:1.1}.

-\\ \\ \textit{Computing the co-Borel homlogy.} The first step of the proof is to show that the $S^1$-equivariant homology of $X$ is in fact isomorphic (as an $\Z[U]$-module) to $R$.
-This certainly needs to be the case if Theorem~\ref{thm:1.1} is to hold, since $R$ is isomorphic to the monopole Floer (and thus the Seiberg-Witten-Floer) homology of $(Y, \s)$.
+\\ \\ \textit{Computing the co-Borel homology.} The first step of the proof is to show that the $S^1$-equivariant homology of $X$ is in fact isomorphic (as an $\Z[U]$-module) to $R$.
+This certainly needs to be the case if Theorem~\ref{thm:1.1} is to hold, since $R$ is isomorphic to the monopole Floer (and thus the Seiberg-Witten Floer) homology of $(Y, \s)$.
 More precisely, we wish to show that (up to an overall grading shift)

 where $\cB(X)$ is the \textit{co-Borel homology} of $X$.
 The definition of co-Borel homology may be found in \cite[Section 2.2]{ManolescuTriangulation}, but this is almost unimportant: all we will need is that the co-Borel homology of $S^{2n}$ is a single $\Z[U]$-tower which starts in Maslov grading $2n$: